Our next CalNat course will take place January 29 - February 5, 2018. Scroll down for more information and to register!

 Dr. Sarah Bisbing is a classically-trained forest ecologist, whose research focuses on the dynamic relationship between disturbance and altered climate on forest composition, structure, and function.
 She is currently a professor of forest ecology & silviculture at Cal Poly.
 Sarah earned her BS and MS in Forestry from the University of Montana (go, griz!) and her PhD in Ecology from Colorado State University.
 Sarah’s teaching emphasizes field-based learning, and she is always up for a trip to a mountain forest ecosystem.
 When not teaching and researching, you can her find running, biking, or climbing with the lab mascot, Dawkins the Dog.

-Kat Montgomery - Outdoor Education Director at Camp Ocean Pines
+Kat Montgomery - Coastal Institute Director at Camp Ocean Pines

 Dean Thompson - Lead Naturalist at Kern Environmental Education Program (KEEP)